 After a short game drive, we leave the harshness of the area, and head for the lush lands of the Caprivi.
 The Caprivi got its name from the German Chancellor Leo von Caprivi who negotiated the land acquisition from the UK in order to gain access to the Zambezi River.

-From the park we will cover some distance and will travel through many villages and towns, giving us a glimpse into the daily lives of the local people.
+From the park we cover some distance today and will travel through many villages and towns, giving us a glimpse into the daily lives of the local people.
 Tonight we stay on the banks of the mighty Okavango River in relative comfort.

 Meals: B L D